villamvadasz/grbl/README.md

 # grbl

-The Project contains a port of GRBL from Atmel to a PIC32MZ and/or PIC32MX.
+The Project contains a port of GRBL from Atmel to a PIC32MX and/or PIC32MZ.
-Supposed to run on the boards from Oliemx:
+Supposed to run on the boards from Olimex:
-- PIC32-HMZ144 @200MHz :)
+- PIC32-PINGUINO-MICRO (can be used for testing without any CNC machine or stepper motors)
 - PIC32-PINGUINO-OTG (CNC shields fit here very nice)
-- PIC32-PINGUINO-MICRO (can be used for testing without any CNC machine or stepper motors)
+- PIC32-HMZ144 @200MHz :)

 Features:
 - Faster CPU @200MHz -> More CPU time is left for other usefull upcoming features